 - 4.1.
 Responsibility for the implementation and oversight of this policy rests with Designated Safeguarding Lead (DSL). - 4.2.
-Like wider Safeguarding issues, all members of the Red Balloon community have a responsibility in implementing this policy and taking pro-active action to challenge and eliminate peer on peer abuse. - 4.3.
-Our response to concerns/allegations of peer-on-peer abuse should be part of on-going proactive work to embed best practice and take a contextual whole-school approach to tackling such abuse. - 4.4.
-In monitoring and reviewing incidents of peer on peer abuse we will consider: - 4.4.1. the context in which an incident of peer-on-peer abuse occurred i.e. in a Red Balloon Centre, the local community, or the wider physical and online environment - 4.4.2.
-The influence of peer protective factors i.e. is there evidence of student "witnesses" intervening, is there evidence that such intervention was an impact of our PSHEE programme and/or the Red Balloon ethos? - 4.4.3.
-How and when peer-on-peer abuse was detected by staff, how was it challenged and what was the impact of such a challenge? - 4.4.4.
-How (if at all) did Red Balloon's physical environment contribute to the abuse, and are there recommendations for student safety, security and supervision? - 4.4.5.
-Did wider gender norms, equality issues and/or societal attitudes contribute to the abuse? - 4.4.6.
-Was there a relationship between the abuse and the cultural norms between staff and students? - 4.4.7.
-Does the abuse indicate a need for staff training on, for example, underlying attitudes, a particular issue or the handling of particular types of abuse?; - 4.4.8.
-How have similar cases been managed in the past and what effect has this had?; - 4.4.9.
-Does the case or any identified trends highlight areas for development in the way in which Red Balloon works with students to raise their awareness of and/or prevent peer-on-peer abuse, including considering the further development of the PSHEE curriculum and
+Like wider Safeguarding issues, all members of the Red Balloon community have a responsibility in implementing this policy and taking pro-active action to challenge and eliminate child on child abuse. - 4.3.
+Our response to concerns/allegations of child on child abuse should be part of on-going proactive work to embed best practice and take a contextual whole-school approach to tackling such abuse. - 4.4.
+In monitoring and reviewing incidents of child on child abuse we will consider:

-- lessons that address underlying attitudes or behaviour such as gender and equalities work?; - 4.4.10.
-Are there any lessons to be learnt about the way in which Red Balloon engages with parents to address peer-on-peer abuse issues?; - 4.4.11.
-Are there underlying issues that affect other schools in the area and is there a need for a multi-agency response?; - 4.4.12.
-Does this case highlight a need to work with certain students to build their confidence and teach them how to identify and manage abusive behaviour? - 4.4.13.
-Were there opportunities to intervene earlier or differently and/or to address common themes amongst the behaviour of other students in Red Balloon?
+- 4.4.1. the context in which an incident of child on child abuse occurred i.e. in a Red Balloon Centre, the local community, or the wider physical and online environment - 4.4.2.
+The influence of student protective factors i.e. is there evidence of student "witnesses" intervening, is there evidence that such intervention was an impact of our PSHEE programme and/or the Red Balloon ethos? - 4.4.3.
+How and when child on child abuse was detected by staff, how was it challenged and what was the impact of such a challenge? - 4.4.4. how (if at all) did Red Balloon's physical environment contribute to the abuse, and are there recommendations for student safety, security and supervision? - 4.4.5. did wider gender norms, equality issues and/or societal attitudes contribute to the abuse? - 4.4.6. was there a relationship between the abuse and the cultural norms between staff and students? - 4.4.7. does the abuse indicate a need for staff training on, for example, underlying attitudes, a particular issue or the handling of particular types of abuse?; - 4.4.8. how have similar cases been managed in the past and what effect has this had?: - 4.4.9. does the case or any identified trends highlight areas for development in the way in which Red Balloon works with students to raise their awareness of and/or prevent child on child abuse, including considering the further development of the PSHEE curriculum and lessons that address underlying attitudes or behaviour such as gender and equalities work?; - 4.4.10. are there any lessons to be learnt about the way in which Red Balloon engages with parents to address child on child abuse issues?; - 4.4.11. are there underlying issues that affect other schools in the area and is there a need for a multi-agency response?; - 4.4.12. does this case highlight a need to work with certain students to build their confidence and teach them how to identify and manage abusive behaviour? - 4.4.13. were there opportunities to intervene earlier or differently and/or to address common themes amongst the behaviour of other students in Red Balloon?